OpenClaw + AxonFlow

 plugins:

-# Required: AxonFlow agent gateway URL
+# AxonFlow agent gateway URL — leave unset to fall back to Community SaaS

 endpoint: http://localhost:8080